 Here we see that the 7-digit output is unable to accurately define the shape of these resonances - this is IMPORTANT to understand, so let me repeat: it is PHYSICALLY IMPOSSIBLE with only 7 digits.
-Rather than the smooth profile produced by the RECENT 9-digit output, the 7-digit STANEF output produces Ziggurats = stepped pyramids.
+Rather than the smooth profile produced by the RECENT 9 or 10 digit output, the 7-digit output produces Ziggurats = stepped pyramids.
 To understand the problem we need merely compare the 9-digit RECENT output near the peak of the resonance,

-To the STANEF 7-digit output over the same energy range,
+To the 7-digit output over the same energy range,

 Here the entire shape of the resonance is between 122.599 keV and 122.601 keV, and we can see that all the above tabulated points in both tables start with EXACTLY the same six digit energy 122600.
-This means that with 9-digit RECENT output we only have three digits with which to define the entire shape of the resonance, which is adequate, but with 7-digit STANEF output we only have one digit!!!!, which is far from adequate.
-Compare what should be EXACTLY the same energy points that I have highlighted, and you will see smooth variation of the 9-digit RECENT energies, but ALL OF THE HIGHLIGHTED 7-DIGIT STANEF ENERGIS ARE EXACTLY THE SAME VALUE, 1226600.2 eV, which is what is causing the Ziggurats (stepped pyramids) that we see in the above figures = a constant X value (energy) and a range of Y values (cross sections), creating a vertical STEP in the above figure = nonsense, completely due to nothing but truncating to 7-digit energies.
+This means that with 9 or 10 digit RECENT output we only have 3 or 4 digits with which to define the entire shape of the resonance, which is adequate, but with 7-digit output we only have one digit!!!!, which is far from adequate.
+Compare what should be EXACTLY the same energy points that I have highlighted, and you will see smooth variation of the 9-digit RECENT energies, but ALL OF THE HIGHLIGHTED 7-DIGIT ENERGIES ARE EXACTLY THE SAME VALUE, 1226600.2 eV, which is what is causing the Ziggurats (stepped pyramids) that we see in the above figures = a constant X value (energy) and a range of Y values (cross sections), creating a vertical STEP in the above figure = nonsense, completely due to nothing but truncating the tabulated ENDF formatted results to 7-digit energies.

 The bottom line here is to understand that due to the details included in modern evaluations it is physically impossible for 7-digit output to accurately represent the energy dependent cross sections to anywhere near our target allowable uncertainty (0.1%).
 In this case we find differences in the total of over 14% and in capture over 21%; see the above plots = 140 to 210 times our target uncertainty of 0.1%.
-Be aware that these are not isolated differences in a few resonances; we see these differences over the entire resolved resonance energy range, and this isn't even the worse case, e.g., the latest Fe56 evaluation includes resonances well up into the MeV range, an order of magnitude higher in energy than the resonances shown in the above figures.
-Below is but one example of a capture resonance in the MeV range where truncating from 9-digits to 7-digits results in differences of up to 226% = over a factor of 2!!!!!
+Be aware that these are not isolated differences in a few resonances; we see these differences over the entire resolved resonance energy range, and this is not even the worst case, e.g., the latest Fe56 evaluation includes resonances well up into the MeV range, an order of magnitude higher in energy than the resonances shown in the above figures.
+Below is but one example of a capture resonance in the MeV range where truncating from 9-digits to 7-digits results in differences of up to 226% = over a factor of 2 near the peak of this resonance!!!!!